simbolmina/Forkify/README.md

 # forkify Project

-Recipe application with custom recipe uploads.
+NodeJS application with PUG template system to search and upload custom recipe.
 It is done thro a udemy course by Jonas.